Swarnakamalam: Production

 The production design was helmed by Arun D. Ghodgaonkar, with cinematography by Lok Singh.
 Casting was done by K. Viswanath, including American dancer Sharon Lowen, who portrayed herself as a veteran Odissi artist.
+He selected Sharon Lowen to portray the role after watching her interview on Doordarshan.
+Her odissi performance for the song "Sakhi Hey" was shot in Bhubaneswar.
+The song "Andela Ravamidhi Padamulada" was shot in Yusmarg, Sonamarg, and Pahalgam.

 Soundtrack

 The music for the film was composed by Ilaiyaraaja and released on ECHO Music Company.